Part 1: Effects on the Club Scene

-And let’s face it, we do hear many comments to that extent from more established musicians within the Budapest club scene, who now face fewer opportunities for proper gigs, since many of the popular venues are doing open mic events on a weekly basis.
+And let’s face it, we do hear many comments to that extent from more established musicians within the Budapest club scene, who now see fewer opportunities for proper gigs as many of the popular venues are doing open mic events on a weekly basis.
 And the more open mics, the fewer gigs, right?

 Well, let’s look at it from all angles.

-From the venues’ standpoint, you’re looking at an open mic event that can easily fill an evening time slot nonstop, anywhere from two to four hours in length — sometimes even longer, right Lámpás folks? — with a diverse set of performers and an audience eager to see their friends play, or just be surprised about who the next performer will be, even if the current one might not be to their liking.
+From the venue’s standpoint, you’re looking at an open mic event that can easily fill an evening time slot nonstop, anywhere from two to four hours in length — sometimes even longer, right Lámpás folks?
+It’s also a diverse set of performers and an audience eager to see their friends play, or just be surprised about who the next performer is, even if the current one might not be to their liking.

 In the case of a conventional gig, however, you either like the performer(s) or you don’t, correct?
 And they either bring an audience with them, or they count on the venue providing audience, and them just music.
 They also hardly ever play more than a couple of hours at the very longest, usually with at least one lengthy break.
 In the case of an open mic, all the venue pays is the host, if at all, maybe a sound man, if they have one, some drinks that obviously cost them much less than the listed price, and a tiny bit of promotion.
 Bands, at the same time, usually have to split their pay several ways, therefore they try to jack up the price for playing.
 In other words, open mics can be quite competitive, to say the least.